 The squad rang the changes for 2019.
 Andrea Adamo took over as team principal and nine-time champion Sébastien Loeb joined Neuville, Andreas Mikkelsen and Dani Sordo at the wheel.
 A steely strategic approach was rewarded with its first manufacturers’ title.

-Newly-crowned world champion Ott Tänak made a shock switch to the Korean squad for 2020, where he joins Neuville as the frontline pair.
-Loeb and Sordo share a third car.
+Newly-crowned world champion Ott Tänak made a shock switch to the Korean squad for 2020 and Hyundai squeezed home at the final round to secure back-to-back successes.